cnr-ibba/SMARTER-repository/README.md

 this file.
 The `default.conf` located in `conf.d` is the file which need to be modified accordingly to your project location.
 You can modify this file without building nginx image, since this directory is imported as a volume in nginx container.
-In this sample configuration, the served application is supposed to be under `mysite` location.
+In this sample configuration, the served application is supposed to be under `smarter` location.
 Django static files are served via nginx by sharing volumes between django `uwsgi` container.
 This container expose the standard 80 port outside, but `docker-compose.yml` could bind this port to a different one